orangeui/orange/storybook/vue/README.md

 ###### Styles and components
 The simplest way to setup styles is by using the pre-built versions that can be found in the `/dist` folder within this package.

-For this setup import styles `import "~@orange-ui/orange/dist/css/orange.min.css"` and import components like `import OButton from "~@orange-ui/orange/components/Button/Button"` to your `main.js` file and register them as `Vue.component(OButton)`.
+For this setup import styles `import "~@orange-ui/orange/dist/css/orange.min.css"` and import components like `import OButton from "~@orange-ui/orange/components/Button/Button"` to your `main.js` file and register them as `Vue.component('o-button', OButton)`.
 Done!

 You'll probably want to [read the documentation](https://vue.orangecss.com//?path=/docs/1-getting-started-install--install) for examples and explanations of available components and their props.